ABorrel/ToxCastLib/README.md

 # Dependencies
 - Python 3.9

+# to do
+- link with the database invitrodb3.4

 # Data
 Using the invitroDB3.3 and the filtering from ICE for activities cleaning - Data needs to be unziped